 We kept it very simple as we didn’t have big kitchens and didn’t want to travel with leftover food or ingredients.
 Here are a few examples:

 Hummus, cheese and vegetable sandwich: This is what we ate the most.
 Sometimes with beans, avocado or store-bought falafels.

 Pasta: Whole wheat pasta with store-bought tomato sauce and canned legumes (lentils, beans, chickpeas).
 Usually with cut-up vegetables or a simple salad on the side.

-Grilled cheese with healthier canned soups: I tried to find some lower salt vegetable or legume-based soups.
-I also sometimes found some healthier pre-made curries.
+Grilled cheese with canned soups: I tried to find some lower salt vegetable or legume-based soups.
+I also sometimes found some nutritious pre-made curries.

 Salads: I bought leafy greens, cherry tomatoes and cucumbers (all things that kept well when travelling), threw in some vinegar and oil (whatever was available at our Airbnb) or used store-bought dressing.
 I also added legumes or store-bought falafels and had whole grain baguette on the side to make it filling.

 We didn’t have snacks every day, but when we did, here’s what we chose: